-Location: Takayama - Today you will visit the local Takayama farmers’ market where you can try some Japanese treats and peruse the stalls.
-Afterwards you will visit Hida Folk Village, an open-air museum of traditional architecture that gives a sense of centuries past.
-Cross your fingers for clear skies, as the alps are stunning from this vantage on a clear day.
+Location: Takayama - Take a visit the local Takayama farmer's market where you can try some Japanese treats and peruse the stalls.
+Afterwards, visit Hida Folk Village – an open-air museum of traditional architecture that gives a sense of centuries past.
+Cross your fingers for clear skies, as the alps are stunning from this vantage point on a clear day.

 Day - 9

-Location: Tokyo - In the morning you will make your way by train to Japan’s amazing capital, Tokyo, and your centrally-located hotel where you’ll be based for the next three nights.
-Bursting with contemporary urban culture, there are many sides of Tokyo to explore: fascinating museums, world-class shopping, bustling energy and futuristic architecture, as well as a gentler side of neighbourhood backstreets where citizens often reveal themselves – particularly outside of working hours – to be some of the friendliest of any capital city in the world.
-There are many vestiges of the past, with historic temples and shrines still to be found in some of the most unexpected places, as well as an abundance of parks and gardens – particularly exquisite in spring when the cherry trees and azaleas are in bloom.
-After you arrive, your leader will take you for a short late afternoon/night tour of the area – you will then have some free time to explore.
-For dinner, explore Tokyo’s exciting food scene – both upmarket and more casual, Japanese as well as international.
+Location: Tokyo - In the morning, make your way by train to Japan’s amazing capital – Tokyo – and your centrally-located hotel where you’ll be based for the next three nights.
+Bursting with contemporary urban culture, there are many sides of Tokyo to explore: fascinating museums, world-class shopping, bustling energy and futuristic architecture, as well as a gentler side of neighbourhood backstreets and hole-in-the-wall eateries.
+There are many vestiges of the past, with historic temples and shrines still to be found in some of the most unexpected places, as well as an abundance of parks and gardens, particularly exquisite in spring when the cherry trees and azaleas are in bloom.
+After you arrive, your leader will take you for a short late afternoon or early evening tour of the area.
+You will then have some free time to explore and peruse your dinner options – Tokyo’s exciting food scene has both upmarket and more casual, local and international flavours.

 Day - 10

-Location: Tokyo - Today you’ll undertake a varied, full-day tour of the city, beginning in the historic Asakusa area.
+Location: Tokyo - Embark on a varied full-day tour of the city, beginning in the historic Asakusa area.
 This is one of the older and more traditional parts of Tokyo, and is often called the temple district.
-Here you’ll stop by Senso-ji, the city’s oldest temple – founded almost 1,400 years ago when Tokyo was nothing more than a fishing village.
+Here you’ll stop by Senso-ji, the city’s oldest temple – founded almost 1400 years ago when Tokyo was nothing more than a fishing village.
 Browse the many interesting stalls – filled with tasty treats, crafts and souvenirs – that line the shopping street of Nakamise dori.
 After lunch you’ll enjoy an alternative view of Tokyo as you relax on a short cruise down the Sumida River.
-You’ll pass significant buildings like the Sky Tree Tower, the Sumo Stadium and the former Tsukiji Fish Market complex, gliding under bridges that bisect the river before alighting at the delightful urban oasis of the Hama Rikyu gardens.
+Pass by significant buildings like the Sky Tree Tower, the Sumo Stadium and the former Tsukiji Fish Market complex, gliding under bridges that bisect the river before alighting at the delightful urban oasis of the Hama Rikyu gardens.
 Here you’ll have time to stroll along paths that were once the sole preserve of the shogun, who would hunt ducks here in the feudal era.

 Day - 11

 Location: Tokyo - Enjoy a free day to explore this pulsating city.
 Perhaps head to the eastern districts which are magnets for the city’s fascinating youth subcultures.
 See the crowds at Shibuya Crossing, cos-play tribes of Harajuku, as well as the important Meiji Jingu Shrine, dedicated to the 19th-century Emperor.
-Take in history by visiting the outer moat and park surrounding the Imperial Palace in central Toky, or see ancient treasures at the National Museum in Ueno.
+Otherwise, take in history by visiting the outer moat and park surrounding the Imperial Palace in central Tokyo or see ancient treasures at the National Museum in Ueno.
 Another great museum, which gives insight into old time Tokyo, is the Edo-Tokyo Museum in Ryogoku.
-Spend some time in the city’s green spaces like Yoyogi Park and Shinjuku Gyoen National Garden, browse high-end shops in Ginza, experience the theatre of a sumo bout (only in Jan, May and Sep) or one act of a kabuki play, or create your own entertainment with some karaoke.
-This evening, join your group for a farewell dinner as you say sayonara to Japan.
+Spend some time in the city’s green spaces like Yoyogi Park and Shinjuku Gyoen National Garden, browse high-end shops in Ginza, experience the theatre of a kabuki play, or create your own entertainment with some karaoke.
+This evening, join your group for an included dinner to celebrate your time in Japan.

 Day - 12